Theodosius II: Early reign

-However, some scholars argue that contrary to hostile ancient sources, Theodosius was more in control of his government.
-Others view that the government was controlled mostly by civilian officials, and not by a particular individual.
-Among ancient and medieval writers, Monophysites had a favorable opinion of Theodosius.

 University and Law Code

 In 425, Theodosius founded the University of Constantinople with 31 chairs (15 in Latin and 16 in Greek).
 Among the subjects were law, philosophy, medicine, arithmetic, geometry, astronomy, music and rhetoric.
 It is likely that his wife Eudocia encouraged him in this matter and was behind the establishment of the university; she had been born in Athens, where the Neoplatonic School of Athens was the last great center for pagan, classical learning.
 Eudocia was known for her great intellect.